 For hot springs in the Azores Islands, São Miguel has eight hot springs!
 Some of these hot springs are in tranquil, natural settings, while others have been developed into well-maintained spa pools with great facilities.

-Our favorite hot spring on São Miguel is definitely Poça da Dona Beija!
+Our favourite hot spring in São Miguel is definitely Poça da Dona Beija!
 It has five beautiful thermal pools surrounded by flowering tropical plants.
 Poça da Dona Beija offers a true nature experience.
 The pools are not very deep, which makes them especially suitable for families with children.
 Most of the pools at Poça da Dona Beija have a temperature of 36°C, although one pool is slightly cooler.
 The high iron and mineral content of the hot spring water makes the local mud ideal for cleansing mud baths and peloid treatments.

-Our second favourite choice for hot springs on São Miguel is Terra Nostra Garden & Hot Springs.
+Our second favourite choice for hot springs in São Miguel is Terra Nostra Garden & Hot Springs.
 It is part of a hotel complex and has a huge outdoor pool and two smaller pools.
 The colour of the water is pale orange due to the iron-rich spring water and has a comfortable temperature of 35-40°C. It is fun to spend a whole day at Terra Nostra Garden & Hot Springs, visit the 31 hectares of gardens with ponds and paths, have lunch and relax in the hot springs.

 Nature Sights in the Azore